Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 > The h function can already cover the vast majority of scenarios and is concise enough.
 It is not recommended to add additional jsx

-**！！！The rendering function must be passed into the Slate component, and its behavior needs to be clearly defined.
-We also provide default rendering functions for use**
+！！！The rendering function must be passed into the Slate component, and its behavior needs to be clearly defined.
+We also provide `default rendering functions` for use

 ## REACTIVE

-Due to the fact that vue's rendering relies on variable response data, the children of the editor are a responsive proxy.
-You can directly manipulate the editor by modifying the children property of the editor
+Due to the fact that `vue`'s rendering relies on variable response data, the children of the slate instance are a `responsive proxy`.
+You can directly manipulate the `editor` by modifying the children property of the `editor`

 > We do not recommend doing so.
 Each Transform operation is a collection of operations, which may cause cursor loss or other unexpected situations